 A robust search tool (which is what we use at Docsie) enables users to quickly locate material without having to go through folders or topics.

-At the very least, your wiki's search functionality should be as quick and straightforward as Google's.
+At the very least, the search functionality of the company wiki should be as quick and straightforward as Google's.

 Docsie’s search allows our users to find content and knowledge quickly and efficiently.
-By typing in the word they are looking for, all of the articles and their locations will appear:
+By typing in the word they are looking for, all of the articles and their locations will appear, which is one of the best practices to follow.

-Consider the search feature in Docsie.
-Docsie enables teams to centrally store, organize, and distribute vital information.
+Consider the search feature in Docsie to help users find resources from company knowledge.
+Docsie enables teams to centrally store, organize, and distribute vital information on internal company wiki.
 They depend on our platform to assist them in quickly locating what they're searching for.
 That is why, when you click the search box in Docsie, we display your most recently read posts – since the article you're looking for is certainly one you've just visited.

 The ability to collaborate

 Internal wikis eliminate the knowledge silos that naturally exist in every organization with numerous teams.
-However, teams should retain their own dedicated place on your wiki.
+However, teams should retain their own dedicated place for company information on your wiki.

 Whatever these specialized venues are named, they should make it simple to get the appropriate information in front of the right people, at the right time.